edadma/bloomui/packages/petalui/README.md

 - **Dropdown** - Composable dropdown menu with trigger, items, and dividers

 ### Data Entry
+- **Autocomplete** - Search and select with keyboard navigation and filtering
 - **Checkbox** - Checkboxes with sizes, colors, and indeterminate state
 - **DatePicker** - Interactive calendar date picker with custom formatting
 - **Fieldset** - Fieldset container with legend